robang74/porteus-usb-installer/README.md

 - It is very short, preventing USB port damage, essential for long-term use.
 - Despite its size it is quite generous in size and [pretty fast](img/1st-topperf-branded-nano-usbstick.png) with USB 3.1.
 - Whenever an old laptop/PC hasn't 3.x, exchanging data on 3.1 is faster.
+- Check in the ThinkPaa X201 description using an micro-SD card, instead.

 Full installation: